Durham, England: Climate

+Durham has the second longest weather record in England, with continuous daily records since August 1843.
+The coldest temperature recorded was in February 1895, falling to -18.0 °C, and the hottest was in July 2022, reaching 36.9 °C, beating the previous record from July 2019 by 4.0 °C. The wettest day since homogeneous rainfall records began in 1876 was in September 1976, with 87.8 mm falling in 24 hours.

 Demography

-The county town of County Durham, until 2009 Durham was located in the City of Durham local government district, which extended beyond the city, and had a total population of 87,656 in 2001, covering 186.68 square kilometres in 2007.
+The county town of County Durham, until 2009, Durham was located in the City of Durham local government district.
+This extended beyond the city, and had a total population of 87,656 in 2001, covering 186.68 square kilometres in 2007.
 In 2001, the unparished area of Durham had a population of 29,091, whilst the built-up area of Durham had a population of 42,939.
 Many of the inner city areas are now inhabited by students living in shared housing.

 Governance

 The ancient borough covering Durham was Durham and Framwelgate, which was reformed by the Municipal Corporations Act 1835.
 In 1974 it was merged with Durham Rural District and Brandon and Byshottles Urban District to form the City of Durham district of County Durham.
 The district was abolished in 2009 with its responsibilities assumed by Durham County Council, a unitary authority.

-Since April 2009 city status has been held by charter trustees, who are the Durham County Councillors for the area of the former district.
+Since April 2009, city status has been held by charter trustees, who are the Durham county councillors for the area of the former district.
 The trustees appoint the Mayor of Durham.
 The creation of the new City of Durham Parish Council has not affected the charter trustees.

 Durham's Member of Parliament (MP) is Mary Foy (Labour).

 Durham Town Hall is located on the west side of the Market Place.
 The earliest part of the complex of buildings is the guildhall which dates from 1665.
 The town hall, at the rear, was opened in 1851 (at the same time as the indoor market, which extends beneath and either side of the hall).

 A local referendum was held on creating a parish council for unparished areas of Durham City in February and March 2017, in which 66% of voters supported the proposal.
 The County Council approved the plans in September 2017.
 The City of Durham Parish Council was created on 1 April 2018, with the first elections for the 15 council seats taking place on 3 May 2018.
 The parish council is divided into three electoral wards, electing a total of 15 councillors.
+One in Aykley Heads, 6 in Elvet and Gilesgate and 8 in Nevilles Cross.
 These councillors are responsible for burial grounds, allotments, play areas and some street lighting.
-Elections to the town council are held every four years and the most recent elections were held in May 2019.
+Elections to the parish council are held every four years and the most recent elections were held in May 2025.